What is the anticipated timeline for the project?

 The campus is making a long-term commitment to the supportive housing residents, including creating regular internship opportunities for students in public health and social welfare to work with the service providers.

-What are the current crime statistics associated with the park?
+What were the crime statistics associated with the park before it was closed for construction?

-Criminal activity at People's Park has inreased since enforcement of no-camping rules was suspended in 2020 due to the pandemic.
-Unhoused people at the site have far too often been the victims of criminal activity, while students and other residents of the neighborhood have expressed alarm about deteriorating public safety in the area.
+Criminal activity at People's Park inreased since the enforcement of no-camping rules were suspended in 2020 due to the COVID-19 pandemic.
+Unhoused people at the park frequently became the victims of violent criminal activity, while students and other residents of the neighborhood expressed significant alarm about deteriorating public safety in the area.

-View a complete chart of criminal activity for the past 5 years at People's Park.
+View a complete chart of criminal activity for the 3 years before the park was closed for construction.

 How will we keep the open spaces of the park from reverting to their current character?

-There is extensive criminal activity at People's Park, much of it violent.
-People who frequent and/or currently sleep in the park are usually victims, not the perpetrators, of this activity.
-Whatever one thinks of the ideals that motivated the creation of the park, it is hard to see the park today as embodying those ideals.
+Before construction began, there was extensive criminal activity at People's Park, much of it violent.
+People who frequented and/or slept in the park were usually victims, not the perpetrators, of this activity.
+Whatever one thinks of the ideals that motivated the creation of the park, was difficult to see the park as embodying those ideals.

 The park was originally envisioned as an open, welcoming, and inclusive place — this project is consistent with the park’s past.
 Our plans offer not just housing, but the promise of a safer neighborhood for all, and a revitalized park that will be used by all.